decentraweb/decentraweb-live-cache/packages/dweb-live-cache/Readme.md

 });
 ```
 **Note:** Make sure to have only one listener per cache instance.
+After calling start, cache will check which block was last processed and will start processing from that block until the latest one.
-After calling start, cache class will subscribe to `block` event on contract.
+Also cache class will subscribe to `block` event on contract.
 On each new block it will query DWEB
 `PublicResolver` and `DefaultReverseResolver` contract events to detect changes in Ethereum address assignment.
 ## Using the cache
 To query data, you can create multiple instances of `DWEBIndex` class.
 There are 2 main methods: